beth98an/Engineering_84_business_week/README.md

 - cost savings due to increased performance.
 - quicker response to market demand.

+### Question 4: What is DevOps and the benefit of implementing it?

+DevOps is a set of practices that combine software development and IT operations which aim to shorten the systems development life cycle and participates in the entire life cycle of a project from design to development, and production support.
+Benefits of using DevOps are:
+- minimises conflicts between teams and ensures a unified appproach to a project.
+- improved time to market - quicker to get software products to market and produce new products, updates and software.
+- more responsive to business needs and market demands.

-### Question 4: Why did you chose Sparta Global?
+### Question 5: Why did you chose Sparta Global?

-### Question 5: Where do you see yourself in 2-5 years?
+### Question 6: Where do you see yourself in 2-5 years?